KajalMogal/blog/README.md

 # Blog Webapp

-A fullstack express app, where user can register with username, email and password, and add, edit delete their blogs and other user can comment on it.
-Hashing is used to store users password in database.
+A fullstack express app, where user can register with username, email and password, and add, edit delete their blogs.
+Bcrypt is used for password hashing.

 ## Tech Stack
-- `Node.js` : Javascript runtime for building the app server.
-- `Express.js` : Web framework for building RESTFul APIs.
-- `MongoDB` : Database to store user data.
-- `EJS` : Templating engine for rendering dynamic HTML views.
-- `bcrypt` : Hashing and securing user password.
-- `CSS` : Styling the application frontend.

-## Features
-- Authentication : User can register, login, logout.
-- CRUD Operations : User can create, read, update and delete blog.
-- Hashing : Passwords are hashed before storing in database.
-- Dynamic views : Views are rendered dynamically using EJS templates.
-- Responsive design : Basic frontend layout styled with css.
+`EJS`, `CSS`, `Bootstrap`, `Node.js`, `Express.js`, `MongoDB`

 ## Installation
 1. Clone the repository to your local machine:
    ```bash